 This stage of the CPD cycle should always be completed with relevant detail.
 It gives you a chance to reflect on your learning and may enable you to identify additional future development needs.
 If your learning was not successful it is important to identify and record why this happened.
 It may be as simple as looking back at your CPD objectives and considering if it was originally specific and achievable.

-This article begins to outline Continuing Professional Development requirements of a Solicitor or Barrister based in the UK, the governing professional bodies for these legal professions, as well as the various CPD requirements across the industry.
+This article begins to outline the Continuing Professional Development of a Solicitor or Barrister based in the UK, the governing professional bodies for these legal professions, as well as the various CPD requirements across the industry.
 We hope this article was helpful, for more information please visit the CPD Industry Hubs for more CPD articles, courses and events relevant to your Continuing Professional Development.